-9 'Cheats' to Make Your Content Go Viral
+9 'Cheats' to Make Your Content Go Viral These common formats can seriously increase your content's shareability.

 Have you ever found yourself lost in an article that read something along the lines of, "12 Ways Your Life is Like a Harry Potter Novel" and then thought to yourself, "Why am I reading this?"
 There's a good reason why you are trapped in the Internet content rabbit-hole.
 There are certain formats for packaging content that are commonly used by the media as a hook to get you to click on the underlying content.